Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/troubleshooting/_index.md

 ### Troubleshooting tips and FAQ

-#### Modifications from Standard Raspberry PI OS Lite
+#### Modifications from Standard Raspberry Pi OS Lite

-The SCM ships with a pre-installed version of either Raspberry PI OS Lite (bullseye 64bit) or Ubuntu Server 22.04 (jammy) with a more secure configuration.
+The SCM ships with a pre-installed version of either Raspberry Pi OS Lite (bullseye 64bit) or Ubuntu Server 22.04 (jammy) with a more secure configuration.

 {{< callout notice >}}
 The pre-installed image is encrypted and cannot be replaced via `rpiboot`.
 Once Bootware is installed, Bootware can install new images based off Bullseye or Jammy in the Zymbit `zi` image format.
 See the [Getting Started](../getting-started) section and the [zb-update](../utilities/zbupdate) tool.